galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/running-test-modes.md

 title: "Running a Galasa test"
 ---

-There are three modes in which you can run a Galasa test.
-You can run a test locally, with everything running on the local machine.
-You can run a test locally but using a shared configuration that is hosted by the Galasa ecosystem.
-Or, you can run a test remotely by submitting the test to run in the Galasa ecosystem.
+There are three modes in which you can run a Galasa test:<br><br>
+-  locally, with everything running on the local machine<br>
+-  locally but using a shared configuration that is hosted by the Galasa ecosystem<br>
+-  remotely, by submitting the test to run in the Galasa ecosystem<br>

-The mode in which you choose to run a test depends on what you are trying to achieve with the test run.
-Use the following information to understand the concepts behind running Galasa tests in each of these modes, and when running a test in that mode is most appropriate.
-Further information on the advantages and disadvantages of these modes can be found in the <a href=https://galasa.dev/docs/ecosystem> The Galasa Ecosystem</a> documentation.
+The mode in which you choose to run a test depends on what you are trying to achieve.
+Use the following information to understand which mode is most appropriate for a given scenario.

 ## Running a test locally